voschezang/coding-handbook/management-principles.md

 > Good management is situational

 Management *an sich* is a theoretical domain.
-In the real world, there is only management of a *subject*.
-For example, management of people or a project.
+In the real world, all there exists is management of a *subject*.
+For example: management of people or a project.
+The *subject* can be seen as a system.
+The purpose of a manager is to ensure that the system achieves it purpose - now as well as in the future.
+Hence, rather than merely [doing work](https://twitter.com/reinh/status/1565487105907703808) - i.e. planning or executing plans - it involves facilitation and orchestration.
+As a consequence, the performance of a manager is interconnected with the performance of a system.

 Management consists of **balances**.
 For example:

 - Learning and adjusting.
     - Being adaptive (pragmatic) or being consistent (conservative) and making use of experience.
+Based on the environment.
 - Focussing and diversifying.
     - E.g. improving a process versus outsourcing a process.
 - Time horizon.